 The Code also covers borrowers in pre-arrears.
 It defines pre-arrears as follows: "A pre-arrears case arises where the borrower contacts the lender to inform them that he/she is in danger of going into financial difficulties and/or is concerned about going into mortgage arrears".

-The CCMA applies to all mortgage lenders operating in the State, apart from credit unions and local authorities (see ‘Local authority loans’ below).
+The CCMA applies to all regulated mortgage lenders operating in the State when dealing with borrowers facing or in mortgage arrears on their primary residence, including any mortgage lending activities outsourced by these lenders.
+It does not apply to credit unions or to local authorities (see ‘Local authority loans’ below).

 Requirements of CCMA